-Losing their breast is a close second.
+Losing their breasts is a close second.
 It’s sad to witness them feeling backward and ashamed in this area.
 One side note that you need to be aware of is you can NOT use the arm of the breast that was removed due to a chance of Lymphedema.

 4: When someone you love has Cancer states they’re cold all the time that’s expected.
 What do you need to do?

 Two Words!
 Believe Them!
 They’re not saying the words just to be saying them.
 I have done venipuncture’s when the individual is trembling so badly that you must anchor their arm down tightly and ask someone to assist.

 Staying cold is common for Cancer patients.
 It’s one of the numerous side effects.
 At my office, we keep warm blankets for them to use for that very reason.
 By the way, cold fingers do not bleed well.

 5: Immunotherapy may be offered when someone you love has Cancer